Geometric sharp large deviations for random projections of $\ell_p^n$ spheres and balls: Introduction

 where $X^n := (X_1, \ldots, X_n)$ and $\mathfrak{I}^n:=\frac{1}{\sqrt{n}}(1,1,\cdots,1)\in \sphere^{n-1}$.
 Under suitable assumptions on the (marginal) distribution of $X_1$ it was shown in \cite{BahRao93} that

-Key ingredients of the proof in \cite{BahRao93} include identification of a ``tilted'' measure (that is absolutely continuous with respect to the original product measure) under which the rare event on the left-hand side of \eqref{BRR} becomes typical, and a quantitative CLT for the sequence $(S^n)_{n \in \N}$ under the tilted measure.
-In the case of i.i.d.\ sums, this tilted measure is also another product measure \cite{BahRao93}, and so the second step follows from the standard CLT and associated Edgeworth expansions, once the second and third moments of $S^n$ under the tilted measure are identified.
+where $\mathbb{I}$ is the Legendre transform of $\Lambda$, the logarithmic moment generating function of $X_1$, $\tau_a>0$ and $\bar{\sigma}_a>0$ are suitable constants specified below and $o(1)$ indicates a term $\varepsilon_n$ that satisfies $\varepsilon_n \to 0$ as $n\to\infty$.
+Key ingredients of the proof in \cite{BahRao93} include first identifying a ``tilted'' measure under which the rare event on the left-hand side of \eqref{BRR} becomes typical, and second, establishing a quantitative CLT for the sequence $(S^n)_{n \in \N}$ under the tilted measure.
+Specifically, this tilted measure is also another product measure of the form $\otimes \widetilde{\mathbb{P}}_a,$ where $\widetilde{\mathbb{P}}_a$ is a measure absolutely continuous with respect to $\mathbb{P}$, with Radon-Nikodym derivative given by

+where $\tau_a$ is the unique positive constant such that $X_1$ has mean $a$ under the marginal $\widetilde{\mathbb{P}}_a$ of the tilted measure.
+The constant $\bar{\sigma}_a^2$ in \eqref{BRR} is the variance of $X_1$ under $\widetilde{\mathbb{P}}_a$.
+The second step of establishing a quantitative CLT is in this case standard given the product form of the tilted measure, and appeals to well known Edgeworth expansions that also involve the third moment of $S_n$ under the tilted measure $\otimes^n\widetilde{\mathbb{P}}_a$.